 Biography

-Russell Pascoe (Born 5 June 1959) is a Cornish composer, conductor and teacher.
+Russell Pascoe (Born 5 June 1959) is a Cornish composer and conductor.
 He was educated at Helston School and Bristol University, studying composition with Derek Bourgeois.
 He was the founding conductor of the Cornwall Youth Chamber Choir, has been repetiteur and chorus master for Duchy Opera and currently conducts City of Truro Male Choir.
 He was Director of Music at Richard Lander School and has taught composition for the South West Music School.
 In 2000 he was nominated as one of Classic FM's Music Teachers of the Year and was runner-up in the South West Teacher of the Year 2004.
 Russell is a Bard of the Cornish Gorsedd.

 Music